Search for Dark Matter Annihilation to gamma-rays from SPT-SZ selected Galaxy Clusters: Dark Matter Analysis

 Next, we need to determine $c_{200}$ for every cluster.
-Although, an extensive weak lensing campaign has been undertaken for the SPT clusters for precise mass measurements and cosmological analyses~\cite{Bocquet2019} (and references therein), no concentration measurements are available on a per cluster basis for the SPT sample.
+Although, an extensive weak lensing campaign has been undertaken for SPT clusters for precise mass measurements and cosmological analyses~\cite{Bocquet2019} (and references therein), no concentration measurements are available on a per cluster basis.
 Therefore, we use the concentration-mass ($c-M$) relations from cosmological simulations for modelling the dark matter halo.
-Similar to D23, we use the concentration-mass relations from ~\cite{SanchezConde2014}, which have been shown to match the observation results across a wide range of halo masses, from dwarf spheroidal galaxies to galaxy clusters.
-This mass-concentration relations allows us to obtain $c_{200}$ from the estimated $M_{200}$ for every SPT cluster.
+Similar to D23, we use the concentration-mass relations from ~\cite{SanchezConde2014}, which have been shown to match the observational results across a wide range of halo masses from dwarf spheroidal galaxies to galaxy clusters.
+This mass-concentration relation allows us to obtain $c_{200}$ from the estimated $M_{200}$ for every SPT cluster.

 The scale density $\rho_0$ in Eq.~\ref{eq:NFW} can be computed from $c_{200}$ as follows:

 where $f(c_{200})$ is given by: